-These are arc-fault circuit interrupter.
+These are arc-fault circuit interrupters.
 Meaning that they prevent arcing, which is a very dangerous leap of electricity that goes on inside the wall.
 These are amazing for areas where children or older people sleep because they can prevent electrical fires that some people may not be able to escape.
 These, just like GFCIs, protect the entire line of the circuit if they’re installed in the first outlet.

-This one offers 20 amps of power and they are used for high power appliances like stoves, washers, and dryers.
+This one offers 20 amps of power and they are used for high-power appliances like stoves, washers, and dryers.